 Pete started his career in books by self publishing indie, limited edition fiction and zines.
 These have included a novel, ‘The After Wards’, a romantic Y.A. mystery about Care Leavers ageing out at the turn of the Millennium, and his essay collection ‘Queeries: Essays on Queer Theory and Fairy Tales’.

-Pete holds a First Class BA (Hons) degree in Digital Animation from Falmouth University, and has recently graduated with a Distinction from an MA in Illustration: Authorial Practice, also at Falmouth.
+Pete holds a First Class BA (Hons) degree in Digital Animation from Falmouth University, and graduated with Distinction from an MA in Illustration: Authorial Practice, also at Falmouth.

 Pete’s illustration portfolio is influenced by his research into LGBTQ+ fairy tales, myths and legends, as well as queer pop culture.
 Pete sells his illustrated merchandise and prints here in the online store and at his own little gallery - the PJW Illustration Studio - in St. George’s Arcade, Falmouth, Cornwall.
 He archives past projects on Patreon, and regularly posts illustrations on Instagram @petejordiwood.